kcech/sentilo-docs-test/docs/setup.rst

    Please keep in mind that data defined in the previous file contains default passwords and tokens (which are recommended for run Sentilo in a test environment).
-In order to avoid compromissing your platform, **we recommend to change them before installing Sentilo in a production environment**.
+In order to avoid compromissing your platform, we recommend to change them before installing Sentilo in a production environment.

 After change their values in the *init_data.js* and load them on MongoDB, and before compiling and building Sentilo, you will have to